-- Those with no history of anaphylaxis: 15 minutes - Those with a history of anaphylaxis from any cause: 30 minutes - Those with immediate itching, swelling or urticarial reaction at the vaccination site: 30 minutes or longer as clinically indicated
+- Those with no history of anaphylaxis: 15 minutes.
+This can be waived for those receiving a homologous or heterologous mRNA booster vaccine. - Those with a history of anaphylaxis from any cause: 30 minutes - Those with immediate itching, swelling or urticarial reaction at the vaccination site: 30 minutes or longer as clinically indicated